taky-kongo/alx-low_level_programming/README.md

 	* Where does a function pointer point to in the virtual memory

 0x10-variadic_functions: In this project, we see the variadic functions and the constants and how to use va_start, va_arg and va_end macros.

+0x12-singly_linked_lists: In this project, we see:
+	* When and why using linked lists vs arrays
+	* How to build and use linked lists